The People's Pension

-The People’s Pension is a United Kingdom trust based defined contribution workplace pension scheme for non-associated employers, commonly referred to as a 'master trust'.

-History

-The UK Pensions Act 2008 established new duties which require employers to automatically enrol eligible workers into a workplace pension plan that meets certain minimum standards.
-The People's Pension was set up by B&CE in 2011 for employers requiring a scheme to fulfil their duties under the Act from October 2012.
-In September 2014 The People's Pension announced that it had accepted its one millionth member.
+The People's Pension is a British trust-based defined contribution workplace pension scheme for non-associated employers, commonly referred to as a master trust.
+After the UK's Pensions Act 2008 established new duties requiring employers to automatically enrol eligible workers into a workplace pension plan that meets certain minimum standards, the People's Pension was set up in 2011 by B&CE (now called People's Partnership) for employers requiring a scheme to fulfil their duties under the Act from October 2012.
+The People's Pension announced that its number of members had surpassed 1 million in September 2014.